-Rani Ka Vav or 'Queen's Stepwell' is a unique step well located in the small town of Gujarat called Patan.
-Located on the banks of River Saraswati, it is not only a distinctive form of water resource and storage system but also represents a unique craftsmanship.
-Believed to be the grandest step well in the state of Gujarat, Rani ka Vav was constructed during 1063 to 1068 AD by the widowed Queen Udaymati.
-Recently listed as a World Heritage Site by UNESCO on 22nd June 2014, this subterranean step well epitomises the peak of Maru-Gujarat architectural style.
+Rani Ka Vav or 'Queen's Stepwell' is a distinctive form of water storage system located in the small town of Gujarat called Patan, on the banks of River Saraswati.
+Believed to be the grandest step well in the state of Gujarat, Rani ka Vav was constructed from 1063 to 1068 AD in Chalukya Dynasty as a memorial of Bhimdev Solanki by his widowed Queen Udaymati.
+Recently listed as a World Heritage Site by UNESCO on 22nd June 2014, this step well epitomises the peak of Maru-Gujarat architectural style.

 No reviews yet